ultraio/docs-blockchain/downloads/docs.md

 # Game Developer Center

+The Game Development Center (or GDC for short) is where everything involved in the set up and publication of your games' store pages can be found.
+Whether it's adding the assets to display on the store, uploading your games' files, integrating our Unity or Unreal plugin, all will take place on the GDC.

 ## Overview

 Before we start with a step by step guide on how to upload your game on Ultra, we will start with a high level overview of Ultra’s unique product distribution technology.
 Unlike other game distribution platforms, on Ultra, product ownership is represented on the blockchain.

-Other platforms works like this:
+Other platforms work like this:

-User buys product => Company stores ownership variable on database => product shows up in user library
+User buys a product => Company stores the ownership variable on a database => Product shows up in the user's library

-On Ultra ownership entitlement looks like this:
+On Ultra, the ownership entitlement looks like this:

-User buys product => Gets asset token on his blockchain account => product shows up in user’s library

-In other words, product entitlements are stored on the blockchain instead of a classic Database.
-The advantages of representing product ownership on the blockchain are plentiful.
+User buys product => Product's token is added to the user's wallet (which is their blockchain account) => Product shows up in user’s library.
+In other words, product entitlements are stored on the blockchain instead of a classic database.

-By setting up a “token factory” in Ultra’s Game Developer Center (no coding required), you can associate a game build branch to any token this token factory produces.
+By setting up a store token factory in Ultra’s GDC (no coding required), you can associate a game build branch to any uniq this uniq factory produces.
+Do note that at the moment, the uniq factory needs to be created by Ultra employees in order for it to be on our blockchain.
+More information can be found on the "Uniq Factories" section of this guide.

-User Purchase game => Token Factory produces token => Token is sent to buyer’s blockchain account => game appear in owner’s inventory

 ---
 title: 'Getting Started'